Communicating With Your Lawyer’s Office

 How You Get Your Lawyer to Return Your Calls

-Now that you know why lawyers don’t return client calls in general, how can you get your lawyer to return your call?
 First and foremost, don’t call your lawyer all the time.
-The story of the “Little Boy Who Cried Wolf” should be your guide here.
+The “Little Boy Who Cried Wolf” story should be your guide here.
 If the paralegal can answer your question, let him/her.
-It is fine to call your lawyer’s office and specifically ask for the paralegal to get your regular status updates.
-Calling everyday doesn’t speed your case up.
+It is OK to call your lawyer’s office and specifically ask for the paralegal to get your regular status updates.
+Calling every day doesn’t speed your case up.

-This is kind of a reminder for any phone call, but do not be rude or abrasive when calling your lawyer’s office (or dentist, etc.).
-The goal here is to get your questions answered, or a return phone call to get your questions answered.
+This is a reminder for any phone call, but do not be rude or abrasive when calling your lawyer’s office (or dentist, etc.).
+The goal here is to get your questions answered or a return phone call to get your questions answered.
 If you are argumentative with the receptionist, they’re less likely to go out of their way to help you.
 Some lawyers will fire their clients if they can’t get along with their staff.

-This is a reminder for other attorneys too.
-It’s surprising to me when a defense attorney will call and leave me a message, “this is _____, give me a call when you return.”
 Um, what?
 Defense attorneys should know to leave their name, what case matter, and why they’re calling.
 Likewise, when you call, leave a message about why you’re calling.
 If you have a question, leave a message with the actual question.
-This way, your lawyer knows exactly why you’re calling and will be able to get your answer ready before he or she calls, saving you both time on the phone.
-Some questions may also need a follow-up, so having to state the same question twice doesn’t help.
+This way, your lawyer knows exactly why you’re calling and can prepare your answer before he or she calls, saving you both time on the phone.
+Some questions may also need a follow-up, so stating the same question twice doesn’t help.

-If you have a couple of questions, e-mail them to your lawyer and the paralegal.
+Also, Email your lawyer and the paralegal if you have questions.
 This can help make sure everyone is on the same page.

 Practical Tips for Making Sure Your Lawyer Calls You Back